hemalathabora/NeuroMate-ASD/README.md

-NeuroMate – AI-Powered Adaptive ASD Screening System Smart · Adaptive · Category-Aware Autism Screening with PDF Reports
+🌟NeuroMate – AI-Powered Adaptive ASD Screening System Smart · Adaptive · Category-Aware Autism Screening with PDF Reports

 NeuroMate is an AI-enhanced Autism Spectrum Disorder (ASD) early screening system that uses an adaptive questioning model, category-based scoring, and real-time interaction to provide a modern, accessible, and evidence-aligned screening experience.